 What more can we say about the vast spectacle of Angkor Wat, except that it is truly an awe-inspiring, breathtaking experience.
 This is the largest temple in the world, as tall as Notre Dame cathedral, and its stone volume equals Cheops’ Great Pyramid in Egypt.
 Uniquely, it faces West (where our group will exit, against the tides of tourists), and was constructed in the 12th century.
-(Its symmetrical towers are stylised on the modern Cambodian flag.)
+(Its symmetrical towers are stylized on the modern Cambodian flag.)
 Conceived by Suryavarman II, Angkor Wat took an estimated 30 years to build, and is debatably a funeral temple for the king.
 Intricate bas reliefs surround its four sides, each telling a story.
 The most celebrated of these is the “Churning of the Ocean of Milk” on its east wing.
 Note we will not visit the highest third tower, due to wearing of the stones from constant tourism.

 Afterwards, sunset on the temples.
 Surprisingly, the best views are from below, not atop, with the golden rays hitting the temples.
-Dinner is at a popular restaurant where we will taste a wide range of grilled Khmer-style meats and seafood, and copious cold beer.
+Dinner is at a popular restaurant where we will taste a wide range of grilled Khmer-style meats and copious cold beer.

 Day 10 Wednesday October 4